 Some of my earliest memories involving the Timberwolves came from reading newspapers in the backseat of the trucks my family took our road trips with, one of them being nearly 20 years ago when I heard about Isaiah Rider’s drug abuse.
 I tried reading about it from the newspaper, but it was pointless.
 I was only five years old and either eventually or already mispronounced every name in NBA Live 95.

 Eight or nine years later, the Timberwolves landed ‘Spree’ in a trade.
 Sam Cassell was also traded for, but Sprewell stuck out far more.
 One of the most volatile players of the 90s, the face of the New York Knicks in the early 2000s, and now…a Minnesota Timberwolf?
-It was and still is one of the most random Timberwolves stories of my lifetime.
+It remains one of the most strangest Timberwolves acquisitions of my lifetime.

 Perplexed about the trade, I asked myself why and if it was all a joke.
 It was as if one of the most popular girls in my school wanted to date a pale geek like me.
 It wasn’t too good to be true, but rather too cool to be true.

-Back then, I had a fascination with players who were enigmas but nonetheless popular names across the league.
-Their inconsistent performances on and off the court, despite immense talent, might have left something to be desired but that’s what both intrigued me and drove my father crazy.
-Rasheed Wallace was my favorite but Sprewell was right up there too.
+Back then, I had a fascination with high-players who were enigmas.
+Their inconsistent performances on and off the court, despite immense talent, might have left something to be desired but it’s what both intrigued me and drove my father crazy.
+Rasheed Wallace was my favorite, but Sprewell was right up there.
 Stephon Marbury was at the bottom, but the Wolves got Terrell Brandon and, in the summer of 2003, Sam Cassell to erase our memories of a young, rising point guard who didn’t want to play in Minnesota.

 We know how everything ended for the 2004 Timberwolves.
 It was a hell of a ride that fell just short, but Kevin Garnett became the NBA’s MVP.
 ‘Spree’ was also everything I thought he would be: the dreadlocks, scowl, streaky shooting, and fast break dunks that gave flashbacks of cherry picking with him in NBA Live 98.
 It was all there that season.

-I couldn’t say the same for 2005: the year the championship parade would be held in Minneapolis, as Stephen A. Smith once predicted on national television.
-It was the most disappointing Timberwolves season of my memory, starting with the infamous quotes about Sprewell turning down a 3-year, $21 million contract because he had family to feed and ending with the Timberwolves missing out on the playoffs to the Memphis Grizzlies and the Denver Nuggets, the latter being a team the Wolves handled in the first round the season before.
+I can’t say the same for 2005, the year the championship parade would be held in Minneapolis as Stephen A. Smith once predicted on national television.
+It was the most disappointing season of my memory, starting with the infamous quotes about Sprewell turning down a 3-year, $21 million contract because he had family to feed and ending with the Timberwolves missing the playoffs to the Memphis and the Denver, the latter team the Minnesota handled in the first round in 2004.

 Sprewell had the worst season of his career and hasn’t played another game since.
 I couldn’t believe he came to Minnesota and I couldn’t believe the way he left.
 My father did, only because he experienced a tumultuous departure so many years before.
 I recently asked him if he still remembers Rider.

 The Timberwolves’ 2006 season wouldn’t be any better for my father.
-Ricky Davis would be traded to Minnesota, only I couldn’t help but complain too.
-The news of Davis’ arrival wasn’t as weird, confusing and exciting as when another polarizing scorer came to town 30 months earlier.
+Ricky Davis would be traded to Minnesota.
+I couldn’t help but complain too, but only because the news of Davis’ arrival wasn’t as weird, confusing and exciting as when another polarizing scorer came to town 30 months earlier.